better-internet/radworks-docs/docs/using-radicle/identity.md

 rad edit
 ```

-In the file that appears, change the `"name"` value to your new display name.
+Change the `"name"` value to your new display name in the file that appears.

 ```
 {